 - Don't smoke.
 Nicotine causes blood vessels to contract, making Raynaud's disease worse.
 Smoking can also cause permanent narrowing of the blood vessels, and cause or exacerbate lung problems.
 Quitting smoking is difficult — ask your doctor for help.

 - Manage heartburn.
 Avoid foods that give you heartburn or gas.
 Also avoid late-night meals.
 Elevate the head of your bed to keep stomach acid from backing up into your esophagus as you sleep.
 Antacids may help relieve symptoms.

 - Protect yourself from the cold.
 Wear warm mittens for protection anytime your hands are exposed to cold — even when you reach into a freezer.
-When you're outside in the cold, cover your face and head and wear layers of warm clothing.
+It is also important to keep your core body temperature warm to help prevent Raynaud's symptoms.
+When you're outside in the cold, wear warm boots, cover your face and head, and wear layers of warm clothing.

 Coping and support